sreedhar-Agraharam/s_agraharam/src/doc/man/ganesha-export-config.rst

 This block allows specifying some options for the pseudofs root export.
 It is very similar to an EXPORT block, except only the following options may be specified.
 CLIENT blocks may be used just like an EXPORT block, however, they are also limited to the same options.
+Same is applicable to QOS_BLOCK.

 This is basically a shortcut rather than having to fill out options in an EXPORT block.
 Note that Path, Pseudo, and Export_Id are not included as those